dotnet/docs-aspire/docs/app-host-overview.md

     .WithReference(cache);
 ```

 The "webfrontend" project resource uses `WithReference` to add a dependency on the "cache" container resource.
 These dependencies can represent connection strings or service discovery information.
 In the preceding example, an environment variable is injected into the "webfronend" resource with the name `ConnectionStrings__cache`.
-This enviroment variable contains
+This environment variable contains
 a connection string that the webfrontend can use to connect to redis via the .NET Aspire Redis component, for example, `ConnectionStrings__cache="localhost:6379"`.

 ### Connection string and endpoint references